It is necessary to compensate for the psychological damage of nearby residents due to the noise of wind turbines… The first case emerged

 The applicants are 163 residents living in two villages located in Yeonggwang-gun, Jeollanam-do, and most have lived in the villages for 30 to 40 years.

-Construction of wind power generators (35 units in total) started near the village in 2017, and complaints about low-frequency noise began to be filed during the test operation in September 2018.
+Construction of wind power generators (35 units in total) started near the village in 2017, and complaints regarding low-frequency noise began to be filed during the test operation in September 2018.
 After that, as commercial operation began in January 2019 and the wind power generator started operating in earnest, complaints surged.

 In the end, the residents demanded a total of 244.5 million won in damages, claiming that they suffered psychological damage from January 2019, when the commercial operation of the wind turbine began to the end of 2020.
 On the other hand, the respondent, the operating entity, argued that it was not liable for compensation because it paid local power generation funds to resident representatives before the construction of the wind turbine and at the beginning of commercial operation.